 Three common bookkeeping mistakes are failing to track reimbursable expenses, neglecting to reconcile bank accounts, and failing to collect or deduct the appropriate sales tax.

-A good bookkeeper must be highly organized with a strong attention to detail.
+A good bookkeeper must be highly organized and pay strong attention to detail.
 They must also be reliable and trustworthy, communicate effectively, and specialize in problem-solving.
 Prior experience working with businesses in your industry is also a plus.

-The major elements of accounting appear on your chart of accounts, which organizes your finances into five major account types: assets, liabilities, equity, revenue, and expenses.
+The major accounting elements appear on your chart of accounts, which organizes your finances into five major account types: assets, liabilities, equity, revenue, and expenses.

 Bottom Line

 Small business owners cannot eliminate the headache of bookkeeping by merely outsourcing the function—remember, good bookkeeping starts with how the business is operated.
-Most of my accounting and bookkeeping tips have nothing to do with the bookkeeping system itself but rather how you conduct your business.
-As explained in these 17 tips, good bookkeeping and accounting are about how you organize and operate your business, which is something only the owner can do.
+Most of my accounting and bookkeeping tips do not concern the bookkeeping system itself but rather how you conduct your business.
+As explained in those tips, good bookkeeping and accounting are about how you organize and operate your business, which is something only the owner can do.